oatmealandcoffee/CSCI15P3/readme.md

 * 14\_10\_15\_01\_11\_001: Updated WordController to be a class; Updated composer.json to autoload the WordController class
 * 14\_10\_15\_01\_11\_002: Updated passwords.blade.php to get random special character
 * 14\_10\_15\_01\_11\_003: Updated style in _master.blade.php to better handle long passwords; minor UI tweaks in passwords.blade.php
+* 14\_10\_15\_01\_11\_004: Updated users to give a default when no options are selected

-cd /Applications/MAMP/htdocs/CSCIE15P3; git add --all; git commit -m "Updated style in _master.blade.php to better handle long passwords; minor UI tweaks in passwords.blade.php"; git push github master
+cd /Applications/MAMP/htdocs/CSCIE15P3; git add --all; git commit -m "Updated users to give a default when no options are selected"; git push github master